DATICANcompetitionUI/NataBridge/README.md

 - Tracking risk trends across multiple antenatal visits
 - Generating actionable alerts and referral recommendations

-This project is developed for the **DATICAN Artificial Intelligence in Medicine Competition** at the University of Ibadan, Nigeria.
+This project has been developed for the **DATICAN Artificial Intelligence in Medicine Competition** at the University of Ibadan, Nigeria.

-## Clinical Focus
+## The Clinical Focus

 Hypertensive disorders of pregnancy are among the leading causes of maternal mortality in Nigeria and Sub-Saharan Africa.
 NataBridge targets the **first delay** in the Three